caciulla/amaro/content/posts/ingredients.md

 <!-- A brief description of each one?
 Medicinal quality?
 History in medicine?
 Monks Doctors and Health elixirs?
 Percentage of components?
 Number of ingredients per amaro?
 Chartreuse?
 Benedictine?  -->

-They would pir the bitter agents with more pleasant herbal ingedients which not only contributed to a better flavor profile often also added their own healing properties, much like herbal tea.
+They would pair the bitter agents with more pleasant herbal ingedients which not only contributed to a better flavor profile these ingredients also added their own healing properties of the herbal remedy.
 Many of these recipes remain close to the original, though with an increase in alcohol and sugar content.

 Here are some common additional ingredients added to popular amari.